We explore what this year’s United Nations Climate Change Conference, COP27, is all about, why it matters and whether it can make a difference.

 - President Joe Biden from the United States

-- Prime Minister Boris Johnson from the UK
+- Prime Minister Rishi Sunak from the UK (who initially snubbed COP27)

 - President Emmanuel Macron from France

-However, there are some notable absentees; President Xi Jinping from China and President Vladimir Putin from Russia won’t attend the conference.
+However, there are some other notable absentees; King Charles from the UK, President Xi Jinping from China, Prime Minister Anthony Albanese from Australia, President Justin Trudeau from Canada, and Prime Minister Fumio Kishida from Japan won’t attend the conference.

-The UN Framework Convention on Climate Change and COP26
+The UN Framework Convention on Climate Change and COP27

 Above, we mentioned the UNFCCC – an international environmental treaty that was established to combat human impact on the Earth’s climate.
 The representatives from 165 countries signed the treaty at the ‘Earth Summit’ in 1992 in Rio de Janeiro, and legislation came into force in 1994.